maladi17/kartego/README.md

 **important note- the packet data should be in a txt file in a folder of your choice. a byte per a line in hex (I know...yak)

+###Updates

+- [x] support to files contains comments (only // for now and in the same line of the hex.
+Check out our packet.txt example.

+- [x] support in sending packets from wireshark to the wire.

 ## Authors